List of Avataro Sentai Donbrothers characters: Tsubasa Inuzuka

 Tsubasa Inuzuka (犬塚 翼, Inuzuka Tsubasa) is a 24-year-old struggling actor who became a fugitive after being falsely accused of putting his theater troupe in a coma and the disappearance of his girlfriend Natsumi, the true culprit being the Crane Juto.
 (Note: Tsubasa Inuzuka was born on April 3, 1997 and turned 25 in episode 5.)
 His search for Natsumi leads him to the Crane Juto after she assumed the identity of Miho Kijino, putting him at odds with Tsuyoshi.
 Despite having later cleared his name, Tsubasa becomes a fugitive again as the compensation for using his Kibi-Points to save Sononi's life.
 This resulted in costing his relationship with Natsumi, but decides to let her go knowing she'll be more happier with Tsuyoshi.
 At the end of series, he is still currently on the run, this time with his new love interest Sononi.
 During Jiro's takeover as the Donbrothers' leader, Tsubasa and Sononi run a pastry shop together before they resume their lives as fugitives.

 Tsubasa can transform into the black-colored, diminutive Inu Brother (イヌブラザー, Inu Burazā).
 While transformed, he wields a giant shuriken.
-He can also use his personal Robotaro Gear to transform into the dog-themed Inu Brother Robotaro (イヌブラザーロボタロウ, Inu Burazā Robotarō) mecha.
+He can also use his personal Robotaro Gear to transform into the dog-themed Inu Brother Robotaro (イヌブラザーロボタロウ, Inu Burazā Robotarō) mecha, which forms the left lower leg of Don Onitaijin.

 During the events of the web-exclusive special Avataro Sentai Donbrothers vs. Avataro Sentai Donburies, Tsubasa transforms into an alternate version of Inu Brother known as Kaisendon Black (海鮮丼ブラック, Kaisendon Burakku).

 Tsubasa Inuzuka is portrayed by Totaro (柊太朗, Tōtarō).